📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 Serving size says 16 2" squares, but I usually cut them in 1" squares.

-💡 I found that if they are too close to the edges when they puff up that some of them try to make a run for it over the edge.
+💡 I found that if the marshmallows are too close to the edges when they puff up that some of them try to make a run for it over the edge.

 Makes about 16 2" squares (not nearly enough!)